raptap/Lazycmd/README.md

 - wq scans

--ping
+- ping

--ddos
+- ddos

--brute force
+- brute force
 and much more

-#HOW TO DOWNLOAD
+# HOW TO DOWNLOAD

 git clone https://github.com/raptap/Lazycmd.git